-In its report of 11 May 2016 the Advisory Board, which had heard the complainant on 3 May, found that Staff Rule 10.1 precluded the redefinition of the complainant's contractual relationship.
-Moreover, it considered that, as her post had been abolished, it was impossible to extend her fixed-term contract.
-In addition, the Board stated that the Secretary General had acted within his authority on the basis of the decisions taken at the Conference and in compliance with the applicable procedures.
-On 3 June 2016 the Secretary General informed the complainant that, in accordance with the Board's advice, he had decided to maintain his decision not to renew her fixed-term contract.
-That is the decision impugned in the complainant's first complaint.
+On 21 June 2016 the complainant referred the matter to the Advisory Board and requested a review of the decision not to extend his fixed-term contract and its extension for one year as from 1 July 2016, or the granting of a one-year contract affording him the same rights.
+In its report of 4 August the Advisory Board, which had heard the complainant on 1 July, stated that as his post had been abolished, it was impossible to extend his fixed-term contract or to award him a contract affording him the same rights.
+The Board held that the Secretary General had acted within his authority on the basis of the decisions taken at the Conference and in compliance with the applicable procedures.
+On 16 August 2016 the Secretary General informed the complainant that, in accordance with the Board's advice, he had decided to maintain his decision not to extend the complainant's fixed-term contract.
+That is the impugned decision.